What Are The Best Board Games For Seniors & the Elderly?

 Trivial Pursuit is another one of the mainstays when it comes to board games and test your general knowledge on a variety of different subjects.
 The object of the game is to fill a pie with 6 colored wedges and then answer a question to win.

-The game can be quite lengthy but you can speed it up by adding wedges for each question that is answered correctly instead of just on the wedge squares.
-It may also be a good idea to opt for the Genus Edition – contrary to popular belief, it isn’t for geniuses but rather a historical version of the game that have questions which could be more relevant to seniors.
+It may also be a good idea to opt for the Genus Edition – contrary to popular belief, it isn’t for geniuses but rather a historical version of the game that has questions which could be more relevant to seniors.

 Hasbro Gaming Trivial Pursuit Game: Classic Edition